Gilbert AZ Home Inspection Guide: What Buyers in Growing Communities Need to Know

 Common Issues Found in Gilbert Home Inspections

-Gilbert's desert location, rapid development, and soil conditions create specific inspection
+Gilbert's desert location, rapid development, and soil conditions create specific inspection challenges that show up over and over.

 Expansive Soil and Foundation Movement

 Gilbert sits on expansive clay soil.
-This soil swells when it gets wet and shrinks when it dries
+This soil swells when it gets wet and shrinks when it dries out.
+The result is foundation movement, cracked concrete, and doors and windows that stick.

 During monsoon season (July to September), the soil gets saturated and foundations move.